netspective/fluent/README.markdown

 OpenSpliceDDS
 -------------
-OpenSplice DDS is the most advanced, complete and widely used commercial and open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.
+OpenSplice DDS is one of several open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.

 Download the OpenSplice From:
 http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads